gulbrillo/VerseGuide-overlay/README.md

 # VerseGuide.com Star Citizen Game Overlay

+***
+## CURRENTLY BROKEN! - we don't know exactly why yet.
+Might be DirectX 11.1.
+Seems like we will have to rewrite the entire overlay. :/
+***

 Available as zip archive or Windows installer, see  **[installation instructions](https://github.com/gulbrillo/VerseGuide-overlay/wiki/installation)**.

 ## Interactive transparent browser windows inside the game window